 - Pour the dried fruit mixture into the flour mixture and mix together using a spatula until just combined.
 Let the batter sit for 3 minutes.
 Pour batter into loaf pan.

 - Place the loaf pan into a water bath (a large baking pan with hot water).
 The water will help the cake cook evenly and will make it more moist.
-Place into middle rack in the oven and bake for 1 and 1/2 minutes (90 minutes) or until a toothpick inserted into the center of the cake comes out clean with few to no crumbs.
+Place into middle rack in the oven and bake for 1.5 hours (90 minutes) or until a toothpick inserted into the center of the cake comes out clean with few to no crumbs.
 Use the edges of the parchment paper to lift the cake out of the pan.
 Let cool completely on a wire rack.

 - You can substitute and use any kind of dried fruit and nuts that you like.